 Member Services has free language interpreter services available for non-English speakers (phone numbers are printed on the back cover of this booklet).

-This document may be available in an alternative format such as Braille, large print, or audio.
+This document may be available in an alternate format such as Braille or large print.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2018.
+Benefits, premiums and/or copayments/coinsurance may change on January 1 of each year.